Hart Street and Barker Road, Maidstone - Experimental one-way system

 • reduce queuing back onto The Broadway (A20 Maidstone Bridge gyratory).

-The Orders will begin on the 27 February 2023 on an experimental basis for a period of eighteen months.
+The Orders began on the 27 February 2023 on an experimental basis for a period of eighteen months.
 The scheme will be reviewed so that we can make the decision to make the Orders permanent, amend or abandon it.

 Prior to the ETROs coming in to effect, we need to install a mini roundabout at the southern end of Barker Road/Hart Street, replacing the give way junction.
-Works for this will start week commencing the 20 February.
 This is to ensure that drivers wishing to reach McDonalds and properties on Hart Street have equal priority at this junction and will aid the reduction in the number of drivers queueing to turn right up into Hart Street from Barker Road.

 Full details of the scheme, including the scheme plan, can be found in the Consultation Document, with further details in Public Notice and Statement of Reason document, all of which can be found in the 'Documents' section.